-Full-time Position
+Full-Time Position

-A position designated as Full-time by Council, comprised of 1820 hours, 35 hours in a 7-day period, annually (also referred in Section 6, 1. g.).
-The designation of positions is kept in Human Resources.
+A position designated as Full-Time by Council, comprised of 1820 hours, 35 hours in a 7-day period, annually (also referred in Section 6, 1. g.).
+The designation of positions is maintained by Human Resources.

-Regular Part-time Position
+Regular Part-Time Position

-A position designated as regular Part-time by the Department, comprised of less than 1820 hours per year which is worked regularly over a period of 50 weeks per calendar year.
+A position designated as Regular Part-Time by the Department, comprised of less than 1820 hours per year which is worked regularly over a period of 50 weeks per calendar year.
 The regular part time designation and all the benefits that accompany the designation is bestowed on the position, and not the incumbent; this does not apply to positions typically filled by students.

-Casual Part-time Position
+Casual Part-Time Position